basicallydan/danhough.com/travel/index.markdown

 * Ho Chi Minh City, Vietnam
 * Singapore

+### 21st December 2015: London

+I'll finally be flying back home from Singapore to London on the 20th to arrive on the 21st.
+It's only days before a national holiday which I like to spend with my family: Christmas.
+I expect it'll be a harsh change from Singapore's warm (~30°C) climate in December to South England's cold (~6°C) but I also expect I'll be quite pleased with that by then.
+Bring it on!

 ## What's next?

-Well, I'm back in the UK in time to spend Christmas with my loved ones.
-But after that, who knows?
+After that, who knows?
 I might move back to London, I may continue travelling for a while.
-I already have some destinations in mind if I do, but I may be travelled out by then.
+I already have some destinations in mind if I do, but I will probably be travelled out by then at least for a few months.
 We'll see.
 That's Future Dan in 2016's problem. :wink:

 If you're going to be in any of the places I have mentioned above at the same times as me (maybe you're a local, or a fellow traveller) or if you have any advice or ideas of things for me to do, I'd really like to hear from you.
 Thanks for reading, and happy travels.